graphcore/examples/applications/tensorflow/cnns/training/README.md

 `--no-hostside-norm` : Moves the image normalisation from the CPU to the IPU.
 This can help improve throughput if the bottleneck is on the host CPU, but marginally increases the workload and code size on the IPU.

-`--gc-profile` : Generates profiling files for use with the PopVision Graph Analyser.
-Python must be run with the gc-profile command line tool:

-    gc-profile -d profile_dir -- python train.py --gc-profile

-The type of execution profile can be specified (default: IPU_PROFILE):

-* NO_PROFILE: indicates that there should be no execution profiling.
-* DEVICE_PROFILE: indicates that the execution profile should contain only device wide events.
-* IPU_PROFILE: indicates that the profile should contain IPU level execution events.
-* TILE_PROFILE: indicates that the profile should contain Tile level execution events.

-NOTE: If using multiple iterations, the profile only considers the first iteration.

 `--available-memory-proportion` : The approximate proportion of memory which is available for convolutions.
 It may need to be adjusted (e.g. to 0.1) if an Out of Memory error is raised.
 A reasonable range is [0.05, 0.6].